 Personally, this is my favourite bit.
 I LOVE putting together new projects.
 Picking the perfect theme and seeing your fitness line coming together just gets me going and lights me up.
 How you go about this will depend on how you want to set up your store.

-With Shopify, you can literally start building your store within minutes of signing up.
-They offer a generous free trial and take care of everything from the store front to processing and fulfilling orders (including collecting payments and depositing them directly in to your PayPal account).
+Shopify offers a generous free trial and take care of everything from the store front to processing and fulfilling orders (including collecting payments and depositing them directly in to your PayPal account).

 As you are signing up, you will be asked if you want to buy a custom domain for your store.
 You will want to own a custom/proper domain.
 The alternative is to have a “yourdomain.myshopify.com” address which is not nearly as professional.
 A custom domain is the one place online your customers know they can interact directly with your brand and your brand only.

 Fill in all the mandatory details and then move on to that actual designing of your online shop.

 Choose a Theme